 When you have emotions, the energy in your body changes.

 If you're caught up in difficult emotions, the energy in your body is disrupted.

-If you want freedom from those emotions, you need to reset the energy in your body.
+If you want freedom from those emotions, you need to reset the energy in your body and RELEASE STRESS.
 And tapping helps with this, by signalling your brain/body to calm.

 What is the Tapping Process?